Who we are

 - any person or organisation which the individual wishes to authorise to act on their behalf or to whom the individual provides consent (we require the individual to notify us of this, in writing); and

 - any person or organisation that has information that is necessary for one or more of our business functions or activities.

 - An individual may request details of Personal information or Sensitive information that we hold about them in accordance with the provisions of the Privacy Act 1988 (Cth).
 If the individual would like a copy of the information which we hold about them they should contact our Privacy Officer.
 (See section “How to contact us” for contact details).

 - A reasonable fee may be charged for retrieving and sending an individual their personal information or Sensitive information.
 There may be circumstances in which we cannot provide individual access to the Personal information or Sensitive information we hold.
 We reserve the right to refuse to provide information that we hold, in certain circumstances set out in the Privacy Act or any other applicable law.
 We will provide an individual with reasons for denial of access.

 Correction of personal information

-We will take reasonable steps to make sure that personal information we collect, use or disclose is accurate, complete and up-to-date.
+- We will take reasonable steps to make sure that Personal information and Sensitive information we collect, store, handle, use or disclose is accurate, complete, up-to-date, relevant and not misleading.

-If an individual believes that the personal information we hold about the individual is not accurate, complete or up to date, the individual has the right to request that we change the information by contacting our Privacy Officer.
+- If any individual believes that any information we hold on them is inaccurate, out of date, incomplete, irrelevant or misleading, they have the right to request that we change the information by contacting our Privacy Officer.

-In order to process any request for access or correction of an individual's personal information, we will need to obtain a minimum level of information from an individual including the following:
+- In order to process any request for access or correction of an individual’s Personal information or Sensitive information, we will need to obtain a minimum level of information from an individual including the following:

 - full name;